-Even with respect to nonnegotiable "reserved" management rights, management must bargain, upon request, over the procedures it will use in exercising these rights and on appropriate arrangements for employees adversely affected by the exercise of such rights.
-(This is commonly referred to as I&I bargaining.)
-For example, in a reduction-in-force, the decision to RIF is a management right, but outplacement or other assistance for displaced employees are negotiable issues.
+Even though management cannot bargain over "reserved" management rights, and may elect not to bargain over permissive rights, management must bargain, upon request, over the procedures it will use in exercising these rights and on appropriate arrangements for employees adversely affected by the exercise of such rights.
+(This is commonly referred to as impact and implementation (I&I) bargaining.)
+For example, the decision to conduct a reduction in force (RIF) is a reserved management right.
+So, while the decision to conduct a RIF is not negotiable, proposals on how to implement the RIF and how to take care of employees impacted by the RIF, such as providing outplacement or other assistance for displaced employees, are negotiable issues.

-When there is a question whether a proposal is outside the duty to bargain because it involves a management right or is subject to bargaining as a condition of employment, the matter may be raised as a negotiability appeal to the Federal Labor Relations Authority (FLRA).
+When there is a question whether a proposal is outside the duty to bargain because it involves a management right, the matter may be raised as a negotiability appeal to the Federal Labor Relations Authority (the Authority or FLRA).
 Negotiability decisions of the FLRA can be challenged in Federal court.
 Headquarters, Department of the Army or the Department of Defense prepares the management position in negotiability appeals.

-Even where a proposal would violate management rights, management is encouraged to discuss these proposals with the union and attempt to resolve the union's concerns while preserving management's rights.
+Even where a proposal would violate management rights, management is encouraged to discuss the unions proposals and attempt to resolve the union's concerns while preserving management's rights.